Document context vs. CRF decoding on ModernBERT for CoNLL-2003 NER

 The study

-We ran a factorial ablation The complete write-up (full methods, every run config, and all figures) is available to download as the full PDF. on CoNLL-2003 A classic English NER benchmark built from Reuters newswire, labeled for people, organizations, locations, and miscellaneous names.
-English NER (Sang & De Meulder, 2003): does document-level context and a CRF Conditional Random FieldA decoding layer that scores an entire label sequence at once, enforcing legal tag transitions. decoding head (Lafferty et al., 2001) add anything on top of sentence-level ModernBERT (Warner et al., 2024)?
-Both ideas are old in NER (cross-sentence context and structured BIO Begin, Inside, OutsideThe scheme that marks each token as the beginning, inside, or outside of an entity span. transitions (Ramshaw & Marcus, 1995)), but ModernBERT’s 8k context window makes document packing practical without changing the benchmark’s sentence-level labels.
+So we ran a 2×2 ablation 2Everything behind this note: the full write-up as a PDF (methods, every run config, all figures), and the code and run configs on GitHub. on CoNLL-2003 A classic English NER benchmark built from Reuters newswire, labeled for people, organizations, locations, and miscellaneous names.
+English NER (Sang & De Meulder, 2003), crossing context window (sentence vs. document) with decoding head (softmax vs. a CRF Conditional Random FieldA decoding layer that scores an entire label sequence at once, enforcing legal tag transitions.
+(Lafferty et al., 2001)).
+ModernBERT’s 8k context window is what makes the document half testable at all, since you can pack an article’s neighboring sentences into one sequence where BERT would truncate, all without touching the benchmark’s sentence-level labels.

 BERT vs. ModernBERT